 When it comes to learning grinds, you better hear it from Anthony “Boy” Flores himself.

 After all, he is the grind master, so you know he has plenty of hidden tips and tricks that will help you master, in this instance, an opposite smith grind.

-To be entirely candid with you, if you know how to do a regular grind, you will pretty much learn how to pull it switch right away.
+To be entirely candid with you, if you know how to do a regular grind, you will learn how to pull it switch immediately.

 When it comes to flat ledges, it’s not as complicated as you would think.
 Still, it can get tricky when pulling it on rails or in combos.

 Speaking of which, watch Boy link an opposite smith with other tricks in this how-to video from Ride BMX.